cobbzilla/yuebing/README.md

 What we were looking for:
 * Self-hosted, but totally **hands-off easy** to run and maintain
-* Supported the latest (or at least recently decent) video streaming formats, including adaptive bitrate
+* Streams in modern video formats, including adaptive bitrate
 * Videos play on any device, desktop or mobile
 * With a high-bandwidth connection, video quality is awesome; as good as it gets
   * **Even with a crappy connection**, playback is decent quality and *doesn't skip or buffer*
 * Encrypted storage, thus able to use public cloud storage solutions with some confidence
-* Stateless server: persist anything important to storage that is highly resilient (perhaps S3?)
+* Stateless server: persist anything important to storage that is highly resilient
   * **I don't want to worry about backups!**
   * *This was a nice to have.
 As it turns out nothing out there has anything like this.
 Yuebing does!*
 * After running a beefy instance to transcode everything, tear it down and run something cheaper for the long-run